Course Descriptions

 Civil Practice Clinic I - LAWS 6009

 Emphasizes procedural and practical remedies and defenses available in civil litigation.
-In conjunction with this course, students will be assigned civil cases related to the course material.
+Assigns civil cases related to the course material.
 Develops working knowledge of courtroom skills.
+4 credits, letter graded.

 Civil Practice Clinic II - LAWS 6019

-A continuation of Legal Aid Civil Practice I. Emphasizes procedural and practical remedies and defenses available in civil litigation.
-In conjunction with this course, students will be assigned civil cases related to the course material.
+Emphasizes procedural and practical remedies and defenses available in civil litigation.
+Assigns civil cases related to the course material.
 Develops working knowledge of courtroom skills.
-Prerequisite or corequisite: Evidence LAWS 6353-3.
+Pre or co-req of LAWS 6353.
+4 credits, letter graded.

 Civil Procedure - LAWS 5303